 Support Our Work

-You can make a big difference in someone’s life and family.
+You can make a big difference in someone’s life & family in several ways:

-- Schedule a training session or interactive workshop for your professional colleagues, or school/community group and help others understand the difference between abuse and healthy relationships – and learn about many other related topics.
-Help us end violence and abuse through education and awareness activities.
+- Schedule a training session or interactive workshop for your professional colleagues, school, or community group to help others understand the difference between abuse and healthy relationships and learn about other related topics.
+Help us end violence and abuse through education and awareness.

-- Volunteer – We depend on qualified people to help us do our good work.
+- Volunteer – We depend on qualified people to help us do good work.

-- Donate – Your gifts mean – and do – so much.
-They help make possible everything from our helpline and advocacy work to our shelter & transitional housing to our community awareness activities.
+- Donate – Your gifts mean and do so much.
+They help make possible everything from our helpline and advocacy work to our shelter and transitional housing to community awareness activities.
 Thank you!

-- Create, attend, or help out with events that raise awareness about domestic abuse or raise funds for the Hope & Justice Project — or both!
+- Create, attend, or help with events that raise awareness about domestic abuse, raise funds for the Hope & Justice Project, or both!

-At Hope & Justice Project, we see our mission as two-fold: not only are we dedicated to providing services to anyone affected by abuse and violence, but we devote much of our time to trying to prevent abuse from happening in the future.
-We believe that by changing social attitudes that foster abuse in our culture, we will someday live in a world that is free of abuse and violence.
+At Hope & Justice Project, we see our mission as two-fold.
+Not only are we dedicated to providing services to anyone affected by abuse and violence.
+We devote much of our time to trying to prevent abuse from happening.
+By changing social attitudes that foster abuse in our culture, we can someday live in a world free of abuse and violence.

-To everyone who helps support our hotline and advocacy work, our shelter and transitional housing, and our community awareness activities, a big thank you!
+To everyone who helps support our work, helpline, advocacy work, shelter, transitional housing, and community awareness activities, thank you!